Djj646/Semantic-Reasoning-Experiment/README.md

 Here are some instrumental scripts:

 - `monitor.py`: monitor which turns and their corresponding time stamps in the entire trip.
-- `total_average.py`: calculates the average of the turn evaluation and the straight-ahead evaluation
+- `total_average.py`: calculates the average of the turn evaluation and the straight-ahead evaluation.